GaoyangLuo/ppr_practice/README.md

     -i, --input First column should contain indexes, the second is x, the third is y, header should be included.
-    -o, --output the output path you want to store the projection values -l, --lrange set the start of your simulation x range -r, --rrange set the end of your simulation x range -t, --times set how many iterations you want to run.
+    -o, --output the output path you want to store the projection values -l, --lrange set the start of your simulation x range -r, --rrange set the end of your simulation y range -t, --times set how many iterations you want to run.
 ```